-The Alabaster Ecomuseum is an environmental museum that tells the story of an ancient craft specific to Volterra from the excavation of the stone to its production and commercialisation.
+The Alabaster Ecomuseum tells the story of the alabaster stone, a century-old craft of Volterra from the excavation to production and commercialisation.

-The “museum of commercial archaeology”, housed in the Minucci medieval house-tower documents the alabaster craft from the Etruscan era to the present day.
+The museum, housed in the Civic Museum at Palazzo Minucci, documents the alabaster craft from the Etruscans to the present day.

-The exhibit illustrates the excavation of the stone, its qualities, the styles and models used by the sculptors, the trading of the artefacts and the story of the travelling artisans who disseminated the alabaster craft throughout the world and brought economic wealth to Volterra and the surrounding area.
+It illustrates the excavation of the stone, styles and models used by the sculptors, the trading of the artefacts and the story of the travelling artisans who exported the alabaster throughout the world, bringing back economic wealth to Volterra and its area.